isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 ##  Details: Can Bed Bugs Make You Sick

-First, [bed bugs will bite](https://pestpolicy.com/what
-- do
-- bed
-- bugs
-- eat/)and inject your blood with an anticoagulant saliva, which prevents clotting of blood.
+First, [bed bugs will bite](https://pestpolicy.com/what-do-bed-bugs-eat/)and inject your blood with an anticoagulant saliva, which prevents clotting of blood.
 The immediate effect is an inflammation on your skin around the bite location.
 So, you'll see small, reddish swollen skin with an itching effect.

 ###  1. Bed bug cause Anemia

 If a large number of bed bugs attack you, it may lead to anaemia.
-Bed bugs bite severally and suck blood causing deficiency of red blood cell
-- this is has only been in few cases ever experienced.
+Bed bugs bite severally and suck blood causing deficiency of red blood cell- this is has only been in few cases ever experienced.
 Some of symptoms of anemia include headache, shortness of breath, paleness, sleeplessness, fatigue, dizziness, leg cramps as well as abnormally fast heartbeat.

 You may also suffer depression, insomnia, sleeplessness, stress and weakened immune system due to bed bug infestation.